Legal Innovation & Technology Lab@ Suffolk Law School

 Legal Innovation Lightning Round I, Stanford’s CodeX FutureLaw 2018 Conference

 April 5, 2018 (David Colarusso).
-Margaret Hagan, David Colarusso, and Metin Eskili discussed their work leveraging Machine Learning and Design Thinking to help address access to justice issues, including the development of a tool for the crowd-sourced labeling of legal data—Learned Hands
+Margaret Hagan, David Colarusso, and Metin Eskili discussed their work leveraging Machine Learning and Design Thinking to help address access to justice issues, including the development of a tool for the crowd-sourced labeling of legal data—Learned Hands.
+The talk spans roughly the first 14 min of the embedded video.

 Are You Competent to Practice Law + Q&A, Vermont Law School's Annual Solutions Conference